uwidev/life-disciplines-projects/300 Resources/Agile Project Management.md

 *Working Software* is the the primary measure of progress; the results are the versions.

-Agile emphasizes simplicity for maximizing effective work, with steady, sustainable development for maintaining a constant, indefinite pace to avoid [[Burnout]].
+Agile emphasizes simplicity for maximizing effective work, with steady, sustainable development for maintaining a constant, indefinite pace to avoid fatigue.

 At regular intervals, teams are to reflect on how to be more effective and adjust behavior accordingly.